Kyrgyzstan: A Comprehensive Overview of the Dairy Industry

 - 2022: Implementation of government subsidies for dairy farmers to enhance local production.

-- 2024: Kyrgyzstan has seen a tripling of dairy exports over the first eight months, signaling the sector\'s growing importance to the economy.
+- 2024: Kyrgyzstan saw a tripling of dairy exports over the first eight months, signaling the sector\'s growing importance to the economy.

 - 2024: Exports of milk and cream from Kyrgyzstan decreased by 14% in the first nine months.

-Kyrgyzstan\'s dairy market continues to evolve with significant increases in milk production by 2.6% in 2024 and advances in export strategies, especially to the Eurasian Economic Union (EAEU) countries.
+Kyrgyzstan has also adjusted its coffee import patterns in 2024, reducing imports from Brazil while increasing supplies from Colombia and Kazakhstan.
+The dairy market continues to evolve with a 2.6% increase in milk production in 2024 and advances in export strategies, especially to the Eurasian Economic Union (EAEU) countries.
 With over 33,000 tons of milk and dairy products exported in 2024, the country\'s market holds a critical role within the region, complemented by the introduction of a new pricing mechanism for raw milk to ensure transparency and stability.

 Related news